The Frigid Infliction

 - November 21, 2014 - Frigid & Wintry!

 Frequently Asked Questions

 Is this a good race for a team new to adventure racing?

 Absolutely.
 A 10-12 hour race is the standard length for a beginner adventure race.
-One thing we do really well is providing a enjoyable experience for the new teams.
-It’s even better for 2018!
-Only eight hours, smaller gear list, more control over disciplines.
-This is definitely the race to try.
+One thing we do really well is providing an enjoyable experience for new teams (as long as they come prepared).

 Will we be plotting UTM coordinates?

 No. We use pre-plotted maps.
 We made the decision as an organization that in a race of this length it made more sense considering the number of new teams we see.
 Never fear – the navigation will be challenging enough without this extra step.

 Back country XC skis with metal edges are best, but regular Nordic touring skis will work.
 We do not recommend heavy duty tele or AT gear.
 Skate skis won’t work at all, as there will be travel off groomed trail.

 Skins are sometimes helpful but not required, only a handful of teams ever bring them.
 Consider bringing them if you have them, but don’t run out and buy them for this race.
 If you have them, you’ll be carrying them through the entire race, not leaving them with your skis.